Sweden: Cuisine

 Swedish cuisine, like that of the other Nordic countries (Denmark, Norway and Finland), was traditionally simple.
 Fish (particularly herring), meat, potatoes and dairy products played prominent roles.
 Spices were sparse.
 Preparations include Swedish meatballs, traditionally served with gravy, boiled potatoes and lingonberry jam; pancakes; pyttipanna, a spiced fried hash of meat and potatoes originally meant to use up any leftovers of meat; lutfisk; and the smörgåsbord, or lavish buffet.
 Akvavit is a popular alcoholic distilled beverage, and the drinking of snaps is of cultural importance.
 The traditional flat and dry crisp bread has developed into several contemporary variants.
 Regionally important foods are the surströmming (a fermented fish) in northern Sweden and eel in southern Sweden.

-Swedish traditional dishes, some of which are many hundreds of years old, are still an important part of Swedish everyday meals, in spite of the fact that modern-day Swedish cuisine adopts many international dishes.

 In August, at the traditional feast known as crayfish party, kräftskiva, Swedes eat large amounts of crayfish boiled with dill.

 Cinema

-Swedes have been fairly prominent in the film area through the years.
-A number of Swedish people have found success in Hollywood, including Ingrid Bergman, Greta Garbo and Max von Sydow.
-Amongst several directors who have made internationally successful films can be mentioned Ingmar Bergman, Lukas Moodysson and Lasse Hallström.

-Fashion

-Interest in fashion is big in Sweden and the country headquarters famous brands like Hennes & Mauritz (operating as H&M), J. Lindeberg (operating as JL), Acne, Lindex, Odd Molly, Cheap Monday, Gant, WESC, Filippa K, and Nakkna within its borders.
-These companies, however, are composed largely of buyers who import fashionable goods from throughout Europe and America, continuing the trend of Swedish business toward multinational economic dependency like many of its neighbours.